-Additional diversification requirements apply to commodity indices, where sub-categories of the same commodity (for instance, from different regions or markets or derived from the same primary products by an industrialised process) are considered to be the same commodity for the calculation of the diversification limits.
+Additional diversification requirements may apply to some indices, notably commodity indices, where sub-categories of a component (for instance, from different regions or markets or derived from the same primary products by an industrialised process) may be considered to be the same component for the calculation of the diversification limits.
 For example, WTI Crude Oil, Brent Crude Oil, Gasoline and Heating Oil contracts may be considered to be sub-categories of the same commodity - oil - and be aggregated as one index component for diversification purposes.
-Sub-categories of a commodity must be regarded as one index component and aggregated if their price movements exhibit a high degree of correlation with each other.
+Index components must be regarded as one component and aggregated if their price movements exhibit a high degree of correlation with each other.